YeSv/Simple.Kafka.Rpc/README.md

 To make this work you need:
 1. Client application that can send request messages and recieve response messages using `RpcClient`
 2. Server application that can parse requests and consume from Kafka topic and produce responses

-3. For you `RpcClient` implementation is a blackbox - all you need is a working client and server
+For you `RpcClient` implementation is also a blackbox - all you need is a working client and server :)

-As you can see there are a lot of similarities. `Simple.Kafka.Rpc`'s workflow can be demonstated using the diagram below:
+As you can see there are a lots of similarities. `Simple.Kafka.Rpc`'s workflow can be demonstated using the diagram below:

 ![Diagram](./diagrams/diagram.jpg)

 `Simple.Kafka.Rpc` creates a consumer instance in background that is subscribed to responses topics provided in configuration and producer instance that produces messages when you call `Send` or `SendAsync`. `Simple.Kafka.Rpc` also checks that Kafka cluster is available, provides a healthcheck and is able to recreate consumer and producer instances transparently if it's possible.

-Note that `Server` should be implemented by yourself - you should create a consumer and producer and produce responses to corresponding topics in a manner that you wish to - in batches or one by one using `Confluent.Kafka`'s producer and consumer classes.
+Note that `Server` side should be implemented by yourself - you should create a consumer and producer and produce responses to corresponding topics in a manner that you wish to - in batches or one by one using `Confluent.Kafka`'s producer and consumer classes.

 The question may arise - how `RpcClient` knows which response should be mapped to which request, well, `RpcClient` adds a special header to provided `Message<byte[], byte[]>` and you should populate it when you send a response.
-You can check it in an examples section.
+You can check how to propagate and extract it in an [examples](#3-examples) section.

 # 2. Advantages and disadvantages